Republic Records: Releases

 Republic Records released the Bloodhound Gang's 1994 EP, Dingleberry Haze, and their first LP, Use Your Fingers.
 Kevin Rudolf's single, "Let It Rock", was certified triple platinum by the Recording Industry Association of America.
 Jay Sean's debut single, "Down", sold six million copies in the United States and received a large airplay on radio worldwide.
 Sean's follow-up single, "Do You Remember", sold over one million copies.

-American singer-songwriter Taylor Swift recorded with Nashville-based Big Machine Records.
-Swift is a quadruple-platinum artist with 11 Grammy Awards and over 175 million units moved worldwide as of 2014.
+Taylor Swift was first signed to Nashville-based Big Machine Records, recording her first six studio albums with the label.
 As her contract with Big Machine ended in 2018, she signed with Republic, with her first single "ME!" with the label released on April 26, 2019.
 Jack Johnson has received a number of gold and platinum certifications.
 Damian Marley's debut album was certified gold and sold one million copies worldwide.